tezock/Distributed-Taxi-Data-Analysis/README.md

 Note: It is important to run these commands in order, and in separate terminals.

+If running on different machines, it's fine to reuse the same port. however, the servers must run on different ports if running on the same machine.

 1. ```mvn clean compile exec:java@mergeserver -Dexec.args="33333 output" ```
 2. ```mvn clean compile exec:java@reducerserver -Dexec.args="33334 localhost 33333"```
 3. ```mvn clean compile exec:java@reducerserver -Dexec.args="33335 localhost 33333"```